 What do you understand the term aesthetically pleasing to mean?
 Why is this so important in sports like gymnastics?
 You should know/demonstrate use of TEC (tension, extension and control) in order to produce high quality balances and also be able to recognise points of balance.
 Know/demonstrate various methods of gymnastic travel/transitional movements to include hop, jump, slide, crawl, twist, roll.

 sequences.

-You should be able to perform a simple individual sequence, demonstrating knowledge of or use of the key vocabulary changes should be used to enhance start and finish position
+You should be able to perform a simple individual sequence, demonstrating knowledge of or use of the key vocabulary

 Sequences should incorporate flow between different gymnastic skills and movements.